great-expectations/great_expectations/docs/contributing/contributing_package.md

 ```

 This command will run a series of checks on your package, including:
-* Whether or not your code is linted/formatted properly
+* Whether your code is linted/formatted properly
-* Whether or not you've type annotated function sigantures
+* Whether you've type annotated function signatures
-* Whether or not your Expectations are properly documented
+* Whether your Expectations are properly documented
 * And more!

 Using `great_expectations_contrib` as part of your development loop will help you